mtmr0x/dotfiles/README.md

  - [Homebrew](https://brew.sh)
  - [Oh my Zsh](https://ohmyz.sh/#install)
  - [A powerline font](https://github.com/powerline/fonts) - You must set one of them as your terminal font for symbols and characters compatibility
+ - [The silver searcher](https://github.com/ggreer/the_silver_searcher) - In order to give super powers to the nvim

 ## Installation